 Implementation Method and Timeline

-Under the coordination of the University of Murcia, four EUniWell partners will participate in this project: the University of Cologne, the University of Florence, the University of Santiago de Compostela, and the University of Birmingham.
-Additionally, the University of Alabama is participating as an Associated Partner.
-LONGCROSSCARE contributes to the establishment of inter- and transdisciplinary studies and teams associated with well-being and with an inclusive design, involving faculty, students, professionals, older adults, and family caregivers from various regions of Europe, Alabama, and Colombia, thereby maximising cultural diversity.
+Under the coordination of the University of Murcia, four EUniWell partners participated in this project: the University of Cologne, the University of Florence, the University of Santiago de Compostela, and the University of Birmingham.
+Additionally, the University of Alabama iparticipated as an Associated Partner.
+LONGCROSSCARE contributed to the establishment of inter- and transdisciplinary studies and teams focused on well-being and with an inclusive design, involving faculty, students, professionals, older adults, and family caregivers from various regions of Europe, as well as Alabama and Colombia, thereby maximising cultural diversity.